 4.1.1 Sections in which there is a requirement for detail only are not mandatory requirements and the Bidder shall give a clear detailed account of the Manufacturer’s capabilities or the proposed solution, if these capabilities are supported in the Bidder’s response.
 It is stated for clarity that failure to provide an answer in a Section of this kind shall be construed as lack of support for the proposed solution in the capabilities spelled out in this Section.

-4.1.1.1 If these Sections are nonapplicable in the proposed solution by the deadline for bid submission but are expected to become applicable, the schedule shall be noted.
+4.1.1.1 If these Sections are nonexistent in the proposed solution by the bid submission deadline but are expected to become existent, the schedule shall be noted.

 4.1.2 Sections in which an explicit demand for a characteristic or capability is expressed are mandatory sections and no bid shall be accepted that does not include a response to the demand or the capability specified in the Section.
-Insofar as details are required in said section as to the manner of the response, the Bidder shall provide said details as required.
+Insofar as details are required in said Section as to the manner of the response, the Bidder shall provide said details as required.

-4.1.2.1 Unless stated otherwise in the specific section, the proposed system shall comply with all mandatory sections in this Appendix as of the deadline for bid submission in the Specific Invitation.
+4.1.2.1 Unless stated otherwise in the specific Section, the proposed system shall comply with all mandatory sections in this Appendix by the bid submission deadline in the Specific Invitation.

-4.1.3 It is stated for clarity that all sections in Appendix C shall be included in bid assessment and scoring.
+4.1.3 It is stated for clarity that all Sections in Appendix C shall be included in bid assessment and scoring.
 For each characteristic or capability supported, a detailed response is required as to whether said ability or characteristic is included among the items proposed in the Reference Model or whether their actualization requires additional procurement or licensing.

 4.1.4 It bears emphasis that failure to reply, replying in a way that fails to satisfy the requirement, failure to respond to the requirement, or replying vaguely or ambiguously may result in low scoring or disqualification of the Bid at the sole discretion of the Administrator of the Tender.